I Ka Kené

-I Ka Kené is the seventh album by the Madrid-based group, Dover, released on 4 October 2010.
-The title means "Are you fine?" in the Bambara language.
+I Ka Kené is the seventh album by the Madrid-based group Dover, released on 4 October 2010.
+The title translates to "Are you fine?" in the Bambara language.

 The songs were composed between March 2009 and May 2010.
 The album itself was recorded and produced by Dover in Reno Studios in Madrid between June 7 and July 9, 2010.
 Five of the songs have been mixed by Chris Lord-Alge (who has worked with blink-182, Paramore and Simple Plan, among others) in Los Angeles, the rest having been mixed by Jesús Antúnez.
 The album was mastered by Ted Jensen.
-Dannayá, the first single, was pre-released onto iTunes on July 31.
+Dannayá, the first single, was pre-released on iTunes on July 31.

 The 10 songs on the album are sung in a mixture of English, French and Bambara, all together lasting just over 30 minutes in length.
-In addition to a regular album, Dover have also released a special edition version that will include a vinyl album and a remix of "Dannaya" by Mexican Institute of Sound.
+In addition to a regular album, Dover has also released a special edition version that will include a vinyl album and a remix of "Dannaya" by Mexican Institute of Sound.

 Track listing

 Lyrics and music by Amparo Llanos and Cristina Llanos.

-In May 2011, Dover publishes I Ka Kené: The remixes, mostly remixes of "Dannayá", which was popular in some European countries.
+In May 2011, Dover published I Ka Kené: The remixes, mostly remixes of "Dannayá", which was popular in some European countries.
 The album is published only in digital format.